MAT (Mathematics Admissions Test)

 The format for this year’s test is similar to previous years, but with a different number of questions.
 In 2024, the test consists of 27 questions.
 Of these, 25 are multiple-choice questions of a similar style to multiple-choice MAT questions from previous years.
 There are two longer questions, for which candidates will type responses.
 Candidates are not expected to type complex mathematical expressions or use any symbols beyond those included on a standard keyboard (alphanumeric characters, + - =, and similar).
 As with long MAT questions from previous years, candidates should expect to justify their answers or explain their reasoning for these long questions.

-All applicants taking this test will be able to take an online practice test in the new format (see Test preparation and practice materials tab), in advance of their test day.
+All applicants taking this test will be invited to practise taking a sample paper online in advance of test day.
+We also strongly recommend that you explore all the past papers and resources available under the Test preparation and practice materials tab.
 Please note that while the structure of this test does differ from previous years, all the existing resources and past papers available are still valuable preparation and we strongly recommend exploring these.

 Please be aware that no calculators, formula sheets or dictionaries are permitted during the test.